bluetuith-org/haraltd/docs/daemon-rpc-spec.md

 : **Required**.
 See [request_id](#request_id).

 `features`:
 **Required**.
-The **features** property is a combination of one or more features or capabilities of the server, as listed in this table:
+The **features** property is a combination of one or more features or capabilities of the daemon, as listed in this table:
 | Feature           | Value  |
 | ----------------- | ------ |
 | Connection        | 1 << 1 |